illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 ### Debugging
-`./mcontest` runs an optimized version of your code, so you won't be able to debug with `gdb.` `./mreplace` uses a version of your malloc which is compiled without optimization, so you can debug with `gdb.` Here's an example, running tester2 with gdb:
+`./mcontest` runs an optimized version of your code, so you won't be able to debug with `gdb.` `./mreplace` uses a version of your malloc which is compiled without optimization, so you can debug with `gdb`.
+Here's an example, running tester 2 with gdb:

 ```
 gdb --args ./mreplace testers_exe/tester-2